scottbedard/vuetober-spa/README.md

 });
 ```

+### Production Builds

+By default, building production assets will create two bundles.
+The first is a "modern" bundle, which is designed to target ever-green browsers (Chrome, Edge, Firefox, Safari, etc...).
+The second, is a "legacy" bundle, which transpiles code for older browsers like IE. To learn more about how this works, please refer to the [vue-cli documentation](https://cli.vuejs.org/guide/browser-compatibility.html#modern-mode).

+Building these two bundles results in better runtime performance, but will increase the amount of time it takes to build.
+If you do not wish to use this feature, remove the [`--modern`](https://github.com/scottbedard/vuetober-spa/blob/master/package.json#L7) flag from the build command.

 ### Continuous Integration

 This theme comes with integrations ready for circleci.
 To enable it for your repository, simply navigate to `https://circleci.com/gh/:owner/:repo` and click "Follow project".